samartined/KaiFit-Pal/README.md

 ## Usage 🤳
 Once installed, KaiFit-Pal offers the following main functionalities:
 - **Nutritional Calculator**: Calculate nutritional values of foods and meals effortlessly.
 - **AI Assistant**: Engage in chat-based conversations to receive personalized nutritional guidance.
-A personal OpenAI key's needed in order to implementad as a local property.
+A personal OpenAI key's needed in order to implemented as a local property.

 ## Screenshots 📸
 (Coming soon!)